-Even advanced learners encounter problems with production when dealing with more challenging collocations and grammar issues.
+Even advanced learners encounter problems with production when confronted with complex collocational and grammatical challenges.
 In the current study, the subjects found it difficult to correctly use the following target syntax and collocation patterns of usage, despite being provided with examples: force somebody into exile, rise (up) in revolt, recommend that somebody (should) do something, to be hurried (Act) through Parliament, cast somebody as something, approve of something, appeal to somebody, send somebody into fits of laughter, suggest that somebody (should) do something, pour in.
 For all these test items, translation accuracy was lower than 50%.
 From a statistical point of view, only in selected cases did examples seem to significantly help the students.
 Overall, the findings invite some general conclusions.
 It seems that students do not always decide to consult examples sentences in dictionaries even when the task at hand demands them to.
 On the one hand, advanced learners of English are risk-takers.
 They tend to rely on their own skills and fall back on their own knowledge of verb complementation patterns and collocations, which is not at all surprising, given their extensive experience and constant exposure to the target language.
 However, resorting to one’s own abilities all too often may come at a price when handling an onerous language production task.
 Even more advanced students will not always manage to efficiently execute the task at hand.
 Given the complexity of the valence and argument structure of certain verbs, certain tasks will require dictionary consultation in language production.
 On the other hand, acquiring knowledge of particular verb complementation patterns in the target language can be simply more problematic.
-For example, producing sentences with verbs such as suggest and recommend Author, Year, Pagehas always posed a formidable challenge to Polish learners of English, given the necessity to understand the use of the present subjunctive in the English language.
-Moreover, using verbs with the right prepositions can also be tricky.
+For example, producing sentences with verbs such as suggest and recommend (see Author, Year, Page) has always posed a formidable challenge to Polish learners of English (regardless of their English proficiency level), given the necessity to understand the use of the present subjunctive mood in the English language.
+Moreover, using verbs with the right prepositions (for more on the problems that learners of English encounter see Swan & Smith, 2001) can also be tricky.
 To meet the aims of the present study, the subjects had to deal with more complex test items, purposefully selected by the experimenter.
 It could be concluded that in certain cases providing accurate translations for verbs exhibiting sophisticated syntax and collocation patterns of usage must have been particularly burdensome for some of the students.
 On balance, it is the job of the lexicographer to devise a workable solution for such problems.
 Also, dictionary users need to be made more aware of the significance of examples in dictionaries by their teachers.
-Stressing the importance of dictionary classes in the development of learners of English could be given more priority in the Polish educational system.
+Emphasizing the importance of dictionary classes in the development of learners of English could be given more priority in the Polish educational system.